George Steele: Personal life and death

-Myers had dyslexia and in 1988 was diagnosed with Crohn's disease, an inflammatory bowel disease that currently has no cure, but can be brought into remission.
+Myers had dyslexia and in 1988 was diagnosed with Crohn's disease.
 In 1998, doctors told Myers that his Crohn's Disease had gone into remission and that he no longer suffered from any of the disease's symptoms.
 In 2002, to prevent the symptoms from returning, Myers had his colon removed.

 Myers was a devout Christian.
 He attended the First Baptist Church Merritt Island and lived in Cocoa Beach, Florida, with his wife Pat, whom he married before he entered Michigan State in 1956.
 Together, Pat and Jim had a daughter, Felicia, followed by two sons, Dennis and Randy.

 On February 16, 2017, Myers died in hospice care due to kidney failure, at the age of 79.

 Other media

-Steele has four appearances in WWE video games, those being WWE SmackDown!
-Here Comes the Pain, WWE Champions, WWE SuperCard, and WWE 2K24, in all four games he appears as a legend character.
-He is also featured in all three games in the Legends of Wrestling series.
+Steele appeared as a character in four WWE video games: WWE SmackDown!
+Here Comes the Pain, WWE Champions, WWE SuperCard, and WWE 2K24.
+He also featured in all three games in the Legends of Wrestling series.

-His book, Animal, was released on June 1, 2013.
+Steele's autobiography, Animal, was released on June 1, 2013.

 A song about Steele titled "George Steele" appears on the album Charmed Life by punk rock band Half Japanese.